Find Trade Colleges

 Duluth, MN

-Out of the 18 schools in Minnesota that were part of this year’s ranking, Lake Superior College landed the # 3 spot on the list.
+A rank of #3 on this year’s list means Lake Superior College is a great place for construction trades students working on their associate degree.
 Located in the city of Duluth, LSC is a public school with a small student population.

 Women make up 4% of the construction trades majors at the school.

-Out of the 18 schools in Minnesota that were part of this year’s ranking, St Cloud Technical and Community College landed the # 4 spot on the list.
+The in-demand associate degree programs at St Cloud Technical and Community College helped the school earn the #4 place on this year’s ranking of the most popular construction trades schools in Minnesota.
 St Cloud Technical and Community College is a small public school located in the city of Saint Cloud.

 Women make up 7% of the construction trades majors at the school.